How to Create and Use Bash Scripts in Linux

 # This is a comment

-Let's say we want to create a bash script to copy some PHP files from our user development directory to the webserver root.
-We could manually type in the command each time, or we can create a bash script and call that instead.
+We want to create a bash script to copy some PHP files from our user development directory to the webserver root.
+We could manually type in the command each time or create a bash script and call that instead.

 Create a new file using your favourite text editor (pico for me) and enter the following lines.